beythstudio/beythstudio-legal/docs/legal/en/terms.md

 Last updated: 1 Dec 2025

-Please read these terms before using Tonight?
+Please read these terms before using Tonight? provided by BEYTH STUDIO.
 They apply to you and your pair partner.

 ## 1. Scope
 These Terms govern all use of the Service.
 We may publish supplemental guidelines; those documents form part of these Terms.